FlickerSoul/universe.observer/pages/posts/2023/new-toy-yubico-key/en.md

 lang: en
 tags:
   - 碎碎念
-description: I got two Yubico keys and they are cool!
+abstract: I got two Yubico keys and they are cool!
 ---

 I got two security keys from [yubico](https://www.yubico.com/) and paired most of my important accounts with the keys.